-Factors that may be considered before making a decision to exclude
+Factors that may be considered before deciding to exclude

 The very best alternative provision (AP) can be important in managing behaviour and providing alternatives to exclusion.
 This could include outreach support for students in mainstream schools and offering short term places to students who need a time-limited intervention away from their mainstream school.